todotoit/Mr-Builder/Readme.md

 [TODO](http://todo.to.it) Collection of Grunt tasks and scripts to work with Frontend app with happyness.

-# Setting up your new project repository
+# Setting up your project repository based on Mr-Builder

 - Create a new repository on Github without init files for your new project
 - Clone Mr-Builder into your local system without history using ```git clone --depth 1 https://github.com/todotoit/Mr-Builder```